-Students being dismissed early must report to the attendance office in Student Services to sign out before leaving school.
+Students being dismissed early must report to the attendance office in Student Services to get an early dismissal slip before leaving school.

 Work missed due to an early dismissal must be made up to receive credit.
 No student is permitted to leave the school grounds for any reason at any time without clearance from the Administration and written permission from a parent/guardian.